sirirako/AWSCICDWorkShop/Detail_Instructions.md

 ![CloudFormation](./images/bg-5.png)

 2. Go to EC2 Console then review AutoScaling, Target Group and Load balancers that you just created.
-Noted the DNS name of your ALB and browse it in your browser.
+Note the DNS name of your ALB and browse it in your favorite browser.

 ![ALB](./images/bg-6.png)